-Delicious, protein-filled muffins coming right up!
-These homemade Yogurt Muffins are easy and quick to make, plus you can customize them with a variety of fun toppings!
-They’re made with Greek yogurt, whole grain flour, and no refined sugar—they’re a great option for breakfast, a healthy snack, and perfect for school lunch boxes, too!
+These homemade Yogurt Muffins are easy and quick to make, plus you can customize them with various fun toppings!
+They’re made with Greek yogurt, whole grain flour, and no refined sugar—they’re an excellent option for breakfast, a healthy snack, and perfect for school lunch boxes, too!
 Great for 6+ months and Baby-Led Weaning.

 Quick Greek Yogurt Muffins for Kids & Toddlers